jliszka/jliszka.github.com/_posts/2013-11-07-effective-peer-reviews.md

 feedback takes a really long time to write, sometimes on the order of 4 or 5 hours for a single peer review.

 I'd like to solve this problem.
 Most people think that there's a natural, unavoidable relationship between quality and time spent.
-But that overlooks an important point — the only thing that makes writing peer reviews difficult is: writing itself.
+But that overlooks an important point — the thing that makes writing peer reviews difficult is: writing itself.

 ### The interview method